argoproj/argo-cd/docs/user-guide/commands/argocd_app_manifests.md

 ### Options

 ```
   -h, --help                     help for manifests
+      --local string             Show local manifests
+      --local-repo-root string   Path to the repository root.
+Used together with --local allows setting the repository root (default "/")
       --revision string          Show manifests at a specific revision
       --source string            Source of manifests.
 One of: live|git (default "git")
 ```

 ### Options inherited from parent commands